keorangi/keorangi/content/legal/terms-and-conditions.md

 ## Preamble

 Welcome to Keorangi.
-These terms and conditions outline the rules and regulations for the use of Keorangi's Website, located at [Your Website URL - e.g., https://www.keorangi.nz].
+These terms and conditions outline the rules and regulations for the use of Keorangi's Website, located at https://keorangi.com.

 By accessing this website we assume you accept these terms and conditions.
 Do not continue to use Keorangi if you do not agree to take all of the terms and conditions stated on this page.